Robolta/HLP-Brute-Force-V2/README.md

 ### Pairwise Iteration

 Each layer has a set of layers which can follow it, this is generally smaller than the set of all unique layers.
-Similar to Unique Layers, we can apply a Group Check but not Function Legality since their location isn't defined.
+Similar to Unique Layers, we can apply a Distinct Value Check but not Mismapped Input Check since their location isn't defined.
 It is important to remember that some pairs can have no child pairs to follow it.
 This doesn't mean you can discard the layer, as it can still go on the output end, but be careful trying to iterate over its 0 children.